Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of mapping class groups

 By surgery theory, the homotopy fibre of the map

-is homotopy equivalent to a collection of components of the mapping space $\mr{Map}(M,\mr{Top}/\mr{O})$.
+is homotopy equivalent to a collection of components of the mapping space $\Map(M,\mr{Top}/\mr{O})$.
 As $\mr{Top}/\mr{O}$ has finite homotopy groups, it follows from obstruction theory that this mapping space has finitely many path components each of which has degreewise finite homotopy groups, so the same holds for the homotopy fibre of \eqref{equ:block-comparison}.
 In particular, the two rightmost groups in \eqref{equ:diff-blockdiff} are commensurable up to finite kernel.
-As $\pi_0(C^{\Diff}(M))\cong \pi_0(C^{\mr{Top}}(M))$ is abelian \cite[Lemma 1.1, p.\,18]{HatcherWagoner} and groups of finite type and with polycyclic solvable subgroups are closed under extensions and commensurability up to finite kernels (see \cref{lem:f-infty} and \cref{lem:polycyclic-sovable-subgroups}), all we are left to do is to show that \begin{enumerate} \item $\pi_0(C^{\Diff}(M))$ is finitely generated and \item $\pi_0(\smash{\widetilde{\Diff}}(M))$ is of finite type and has polycyclic solvable subgroups. \end{enumerate} Item \ref{blockdiff-finite-type} will follow from the exact sequence
+As $\pi_0(C^{\Diff}(M))\cong \pi_0(C^{\mr{Top}}(M))$ is abelian \cite[Lemma 1.1, p.\,18]{HatcherWagoner} and groups of finite type and with polycyclic solvable subgroups are closed under extensions and commensurability up to finite kernels (see Lemmas \ref{lem:f-infty} and \ref{lem:polycyclic-sovable-subgroups}), all we are left to do is to show that